Why are musical instruments good for kids?

 Watch videos, look at pictures or show some real instruments from around the world that are popular, such as the didgeridoo from Australia or the bouzouki from Greece.

-Read more about the benefits of music in early childhood.
+Read more about the benefits of music in early childhood and the best music activities for preschoolers.

 Source: